Meal Prep Hacks for Healthy Eating: 5 Dietitian-Approved Tips + Recipe Ideas

 Though yogurt is a classic breakfast staple, not all yogurt is created equal.
 Many yogurts – especially “fat-free” yogurts - have been stripped of their healthy fats and loaded with sugar, which will tank your energy and leave you hungry an hour later.

-Upgrade your yogurt quality by looking for organic, full fat, grass-fed yogurts.
+Upgrade your yogurt quality by looking for organic, full-fat, grass-fed yogurts.
 If you tolerate dairy, try organic grass-fed plain Greek yogurt.
-If you have a dairy allergy, try So Delicious Unsweetened coconut milk yogurt or Kite Hill unsweetened almond milk yogurt.
+If you have a dairy allergy, try So Delicious Unsweetened coconut milk yogurt or Unsweetened almond milk yogurt.
 Add almonds and berries to these yogurts to increase the protein and provide fiber and phytonutrients.

 #3 Fall in Love with Leftovers